 One of the key questions that always surrounds any reverse mortgage is how much money you, as the borrower, will be able to draw from the loan.
-The amount of money you can get from the proceeds of a reverse mortgage is primarily based on two important factors: your age, and the loan’s interest rate.
+The amount of money you can get from the proceeds of a reverse mortgage is primarily based on two important factors: your age and the loan’s interest rate and margin.

-Typically, older a borrower is, the more money he or she can receive in proceeds.
-By that same token, when the interest rate is lower, generally there is more money available to borrow.
-The higher that the loan’s margin is, the lower the interest rate will need to be in order to increase the maximum amount of money a borrower can receive from a reverse mortgage.
+Typically, the older a borrower is, the more money they can receive in proceeds.
+By that same token, more money is generally available to borrow when the interest rate is lower.
+The higher the loan’s margin, the lower the interest rate will need to be to increase the maximum amount of money a borrower can receive from a reverse mortgage.

 The actual note rate on a Home Equity Conversion Mortgage (HECM) loan that you’ll want to keep an eye on is called the initial interest rate (IIR), which is the actual interest rate charged at the beginning of the loan and calculated by adding the index and the margin together.

-So, in this article, we’re going to be going over a few of the different factors that surround the reverse mortgage margin, and what these elements all mean for you.
+So, in this article, we will be going over a few factors that surround the reverse mortgage margin and what these elements all mean for you.

 - What is the index?